SPECIALTY COURSES AVAILABLE

 DELAYED SURFACE MARKER BUOY DIVER

-A delayed surface marker buoy (DSMB) is an essential piece of equipment for any diver.
+A delayed surface marker buoy (DSMB) is an essential piece of equipment for any diver, and on many ocean charters.
 Whether you need to signal the boat to pick you up after a dive, find a missing buddy, ascend without a fixed reference line, warn off boat traffic or even request extra cylinders.

 DIVER PROPULSION VEHICLE